pyralog/pyralog/blog/9-actor-concurrency.md

 # Actor-Based Concurrency: Distributed Query Execution at Scale

-**Part 9 of the DLog Blog Series**
+**Part 9 of the Pyralog Blog Series**

 What if every query partition was an independent actor?
 What if crashes didn't bring down your entire cluster?
 What if your database could automatically discover and coordinate across thousands of nodes—without a central coordinator?

-**This is the actor model.** Born from Carl Hewitt's 1973 paper, refined by Erlang and Akka, now perfected in DLog.
+**This is the actor model.** Born from Carl Hewitt's 1973 paper, refined by Erlang and Akka, now perfected in Pyralog.

-DLog's actor-based architecture enables:
+Pyralog's actor-based architecture enables:
 - **Massively parallel queries** across thousands of actors
 - **Fault isolation**: Actor crashes don't cascade
 - **Supervision trees**: Automatic recovery